Gnanaprakaasham/Gnanaprakaasham/README.md

 ### Hi there 👋
-           This is Gnanaprakaasham S , a pre-final year student of Electonics and Communication background :electron: but loves to solve real-world problems with data and software environment. 💻 A team player and Enthusiastic learner. 🥇 Interest in Data Science and Data Analysis. 📊
+           This is Gnanaprakaasham S , a pre-final year student of Electonics and Communication background :electron but loves to solve real-world problems with data and software environment. 💻 A team player and Enthusiastic learner. 🥇 Interest in Data Science and Data Analysis. 📊